 A Story: The Lifecycle of SEO Data

-The intersection between man and machine; search creates a lot of data.
+The intersection between man and machine and search creates a lot of data.
 To put it all in context, let’s think about it as a story of a lowly web page.

 Creating a webpage generates data (it is data!).
 Publishing the page generates metadata (publish time, author, language, file size, and link relationships).
 And when you ask Google to fetch the page and submit it to the index, Google collects all this data and generates even more (a crawl date, response code, response latency, load time, and render time).
 If it decides to index the page… yep, more data (time of indexing).

 Now that the page is in the index, it has the possibility to be returned in search results.
-Wow does that generate a lot of data which Google, of course, collects.
-But for the intent of SEO, we care about the data we get back from Google Search Console (they keyword that retrieved the page, the device, geography, search type, the time of impression, where it ranked and if it got clicked).
+Wow, does that generate a lot of data that Google, of course, collects!
+But for the intent of SEO, we care about the data we get back from Google Search Console (the keyword that retrieved the page, the device, geography, search type, the time of impression, where it ranked, and if it got clicked).
 Over time, this data really adds up!

 Looking at one page, this all kind of makes sense.
 But when you multiply that by a few thousand, or a few million, things get complicated.
 Additionally, the data is collected in several different ways and stored in several different places.
 Let’s use this story from creation to consumption to transaction as the basis of an SEO measurement framework.

-Story time is over so let’s get on to the metrics!
+Storytime is over.
+Let’s get on to the metrics!

 Unlike the universality of SEO performance metrics, outcomes are business-specific.
 At the outset of any strategic planning for SEO, you must define what success looks like.
 As soon as it is defined, track that conversion in your analytics tools so that you can measure that conversion completion against each performance metric.
 This will help you determine where to invest time and resources.
 Performance metrics will tell you how to invest time and resources.